 Long-Term Issues Caused by Asbestosis

-A person with asbestosis will often experience breathing issues.
+A person with asbestosis will often experience breathing issues and decreased lung function.
 Over time, serious health problems from asbestosis can develop as the disease worsens.

 Long-term complications include: